The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 If you’ve been dealing with anxiety for any length of time, you've probably come to realize that once you get into the habit of worrying, catastrophizing, or responding to experiences with the fight-or-flight response – it becomes easier and easier to repeat these patterns and harder and harder to break away from them.

-This habit of worry and anxiety response is due to physiological reasons just as much as any psychological ones.
+This habit of worry and anxiety response is due to physiological reasons just as much as psychological reasons.

-Repetition of anxiety-producing actions, thoughts, worries or mental images actually strengthens that particular mental or physical action.
+Repetition of anxiety-producing actions, thoughts, worries, or mental images strengthens that particular mental or physical action.

 The brain supports the neurons responsible for that particular action.

-Through repetition, the neurons begin to fire more efficiently, making it easier to keep performing the action.
+The neurons fire more efficiently through repetition, making it easier to keep performing the action.

 Easy to get on, hard to get off.